 Being considered as one of the best tattoo artists in the world is enough to inflate the ego of even the most humble tattooist.
 With a two year long waiting list and a host of A-list celebrity clients, many would expect some sort of diva-like behavior from world famous artist, and star of Miami Ink, Chris Garver.

+Chris is currently working on his children’s clothing line Ruthless and Toothless with fellow Miami Ink cast members Darren Brass, Yoji Harada, and James Hamilton.
+The business was created after the artists discovered they were unable to purchase clothing for their own children that reflected their own style as parents.
+This led to the creation of a whole range of baby clothes, skateboards, accessories, and prints that feature original designs by the artists.
 As well as his online empire, and designing and building tattoo machines, Chris still finds time to tattoo out of his current studio ‘Love Hate Tattoos’.
 There is a form available on his website, www.chrisgarvertattoo.com, to request an appointment but waiting lists are long due to his busy schedule and extensive client base.
 Whilst it is refreshing to see a famous artist that does not allow his talent to go to his head, it is even more so to see one that is prepared to devote so much of his life to improving his craft.
 Chris’s designs are so spectacular due to his years of research and learning, and it is this dedication that has earned him a reputation as one of the best artists in the world.